Mark Robson (footballer): Coaching

 Robson's first full-time coaching position was at Charlton's academy, where he started in 2000.
 He stayed in this position for nearly six years until 2006.
 In March he was promoted to reserve-team manager after Glynn Snodin joined Southampton.
 In May, after Iain Dowie replaced Alan Curbishley, he was designated 'Development Coach', working with both the first team and reserve team.
 In November, he was named Assistant Head Coach to Les Reed after Dowie was sacked.
 In January 2007, Robson was named first-team coach after former teammate Alan Pardew replaced Reed as manager.
 Robson gained the UEFA Pro Licence in the summer of 2007, a qualification which will allow him to manage a Premier League club.
 He left the club in summer 2008.
 He joined Gillingham as first team coach in August 2008, and although he was sacked along with Mark Stimson and others of the coaching staff in May 2010, following Gillingham's relegation to Football League Two, he was re-appointed and promoted to assistant manager to new boss Andy Hessenthaler just a few days later.
 Three weeks later, however, he resigned for personal reasons.
 In June 2010, Robson joined Peterborough United as a coach, signing a two-year contract.
-At the same time Robson was manager of semi-pro Burnham Ramblers U17's.
+At the same time Robson was manager of semi-pro Burnham Ramblers U17s.

 On 10 June 2012, Robson was appointed head coach at Barnet, with responsibility for the first team, as part of a restructuring of the club's football set up.
 As part of his role he would also be a major part of the football academy at the Hive, Barnet's training ground.

 Robson was joined as head coach by Edgar Davids on 11 October 2012.
 On 28 December 2012, Robson and Barnet parted company leaving all first-team coaching matters with Davids.

 In March 2013, he was appointed as the assistant coach of John Peacock for the England national under-17 team and in October 2013, he was appointed coach of the Norwich City under-21 development squad.
 Following Neil Adams confirmation as Norwich City manager, Robson was appointed assistant first team coach in June 2014.
 His tenure was short lived with Norwich terminating his contract on 10 November 2014.

 On 12 November 2021, West Ham United announced that Robson has been appointed lead coach of their under-23 team.